aiven/aiven-docs/docs/products/dragonfly/howto/migrate-aiven-caching-df-console.md

 ---
-title: Migrate Aiven for Caching® to Aiven for Dragonfly®
+title: Migrate Aiven for Caching to Aiven for Dragonfly®
 ---
 import DragonflyLimitations from '@site/static/includes/dragonfly-limitations.md';
 import ConsoleLabel from "@site/src/components/ConsoleIcons"

-Migrate your Aiven for Caching® databases to Aiven for Dragonfly using the Aiven Console migration tool.
+Migrate your Aiven for Caching databases to Aiven for Dragonfly using the Aiven Console migration tool.

 import Note from "@site/static/includes/dragonflysla-note.md"